 Those uncertainties may have implications for the banking services we provide, and we are continuing our work on potential Brexit impacts.
 If there are going to be changes to the services we provide, we will let you know.
-Any references to European Economic Area, EEA, European Union, EU, Europe or Member State(s) in any of our documentation shall be deemed to include the United Kingdom during the Brexit transition period.

 To help customers understand what Brexit means for the services we deliver, we have put together answers to some frequently asked questions.